 The knife speed is manually set by making adjustments to the knife drive pump, and has been pre-set at the factory.
 For optimum performance, adjust the knife speed according to the header being used.
-See the following table.
+Refer to the following table.